chess254/learningFlutterUi/README.md

-# krypto
+# Learning flutter widgets

-A new Flutter project.
+A repo from my first encounter with flutter, code exercises.

 ## Getting Started